locnnil/workshop/docs/tutorial/index.rst

    $ workshop exec golang go build main.go

-There's a way to define environment variables for the command and separate it from :command:`exec` options:
+You can define environment variables for the command, or separate the command from :command:`exec` options:

 .. code-block:: console